Stormwater Management Capital Improvement Program

 - Flooding to homes or businesses

 - Stream bank erosion

-Note Stormwater Management staff prepares the program annually, but City Council ultimately approves which projects are implemented.
+Note: Stormwater Management staff prepares the program annually and City Council has final approval of projects that are implemented.
 Also, projects are only funded in the 1st year of the CIP as part of the annual budget process.
 Projects in years 2-10 along with any newly identified projects will be prioritized again during the next annual CIP review.

 - To reduce the number of backlogged projects by implementing $100,000,000 worth of improvements by 2021